 Longing is that deep-seated knowing of the heart, the inboard GPS system of the salmon that unfailingly finds the same river bed it was spawned in, or the swallow its nesting site.
 It is our longing for true home.
-What awakens this in us, remains a personal event.
+What awakens the awareness of theis deep longing in us, remains a personal event.

 From the book Shamanic Druidry, by Aindriú Peers